nmcguinness/GD_IntroToMonoGame/README.md

 ### Code to Explain
 - [ ] Explain effect of SamplerState on on-screen aliasing
 - [ ] Explain and use VertexFactory
-- [ ] Explain new input Manager classes
+- [ ] Explain new input manager classes (MouseManager, KeyboardManager, GamePadManager)

 ### Refactor for Efficiency
 - [ ] Improve efficiency of ProjectionParameters::Projection property by adding isDirty flag